jj-vcs/jj/docs/config.md

 `$JJ_EDITOR` > `ui.editor` > `$VISUAL` > `$EDITOR`

-Pico is the default editor (Notepad on Windows) in the absence of any other setting, but you could set it explicitly too.
+Pico is the default editor (Notepad on Windows and nano on Linux) in the absence of any other setting, but you could set it explicitly too.

 ```toml